Inna Korobkina

 Inna Korobkina is a Russian Canadian actress.
 She has acted in Russian and English.

 Career

 Korobkina is known for her appearance in the 2004 remake film Dawn of the Dead.
-She also appeared in several T.V. series like Beautiful People, Angela's Eyes or The Newsroom and had some minor roles in movies like How to Deal and The Ladies Man.
+She also appeared in several T.V. series like Beautiful People, Angela's Eyes or The Newsroom and had some minor roles in movies like How to Deal and Far Cry 6.